MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

         - **Timestamp:** The date and time of the event identified by the primary key.
         - **Event:** The name of the event you want to use.
 For example, a field called "UserAction" in a grocery store might be a coupon use by the customer.
         - **Details:** Detailed information about the event.
 For example, a field called "CouponValue" in a grocery store might be the currency value of the coupon.
+    - **Suggested data characteristics:**
+        - Sufficient history length: Preferred: At least 2-3 years of Transactional data or at least twice the **prediction time window** selected.
+        - Multiple purchases per customer ID: ideally at least 2 transactions per customer ID.
+        - Minimum data requirement: At least 10 profiles in the data (the model will fail with less than 10 customers), but preferably more than 10,000 customers, and data range history at least twice the prediction window selected.
+        - Notes:
+            - For any additional data added, there should not be more than 20% of missing values in the data field of the entity provided.
+            - A business with high customer purchase frequency (purchases repeated every few weeks) it's recommended to select a shorter prediction window and churn definition
+            - A business with low customer purchase frequency (purchases repeared every few months or once a year) it's recommended to select a longer prediction window and churn definition.
 ## Create a transactional churn prediction

 1. In Customer Insights, go to **Intelligence** > **Predictions**.